 To help properly support your recovery from an infection, contrary to popular belief we need good, strong stomach acid to help fend off those bugs once and for all.
 Click the link to discover some useful home tests to help determine if you may still require some gastric support and please note that this is even more likely if you’ve been on acid reducing medication for some time – another potential stumbling block.

 Constipation and bloating very often go hand in hand which isn’t any great surprise, however, the problem is that many people don’t actually realise that they’re constipated.

 If your bowel is moving any less frequently than once a day then it’s really likely that you have a sluggish bowel and come with that comes all the associated problems.
 You’re more likely to be physically bloated with all that slow moving waste, but unfortunately also gassier too as dysbiosis becomes a more likely occurrence.

 Some top tips for keeping your bowel moving include eating lots of fresh foods and supporting the movement of waste through your system by drinking plenty of water throughout the day.
-If you need a helping hand initially to get things moving then Linoforce can help, but please note your bowel should be moving with the help of diet and lifestyle changes on a longer-term basis.

 7 – You’re being funny about fibre

 Now, the topic of fibre’s a bit of tricky one.
 Although, fibre is still considered to be a healthy addition to any diet, if your digestion is compromised in any way, it could be slightly more problematic.

 Fibre is the indigestible components of our diet and this means they ultimately become food for our gut bacteria.
 This is generally a good thing, but if your gut wall is compromised, for example in the case of leaky gut, or if the balance of bacteria is off, bad bacteria could make things tricky.